Elizeu Zaleski dos Santos: Ultimate Fighting Championship

 Zaleski faced Curtis Millender on March 9, 2019, at UFC Fight Night 146.
-He won the fight via submission in the first round.
+He won the fight through submission in the first round.

 Zaleski was expected to face Neil Magny on May 18, 2019, at UFC Fight Night 151.
-However, on March 28, 2019 dos Santos announced that he had not been contacted by the UFC about the match.
+However, on March 28, 2019, dos Santos announced that he had not been contacted by the UFC about the match.

 A pairing with Li Jingliang was rescheduled and took place on August 31, 2019, at UFC Fight Night 157.
-He lost the fight via technical knockout in round three.
+He lost the fight due to a technical knockout in round three.

-As the last fight of his prevailing contract, Zaleski faced Alexey Kunchenko on March 14, 2020 at UFC Fight Night 170.
-He won the fight via unanimous decision.
+As the last fight of his prevailing contract, Zaleski faced Alexey Kunchenko on March 14, 2020, at UFC Fight Night 170.
+He won the fight with a unanimous decision.

-As the first fight of his new, four-fight contract, Zaleski faced Muslim Salikhov on July 11, 2020 at UFC 251.
-He lost the fight via a split decision.
+As the first fight of his new, four-fight contract, Zaleski faced Muslim Salikhov on July 11, 2020, at UFC 251.
+He lost the fight with a split decision.

 Zaleski was expected to face promotional newcomer Shavkat Rakhmonov on October 24, 2020 at UFC 254.
 However, Zaleski pulled out in late September due to a knee injury that required surgery.

-Zaleski faced promotional newcomer Benoît Saint-Denis on October 30, 2021 at UFC 267.
-After nearly finishing Saint Denis in round two, he won the bout via unanimous decision.
+Zaleski faced promotional newcomer Benoît Saint-Denis on October 30, 2021, at UFC 267.
+After nearly finishing Saint-Denis in round two, he won the bout with a unanimous decision.

-Zaleski was scheduled to face Mounir Lazzez on April 16, 2022 at UFC on ESPN 34.
-However, Zaleski dos Santos withdrew the week of the fight due to personal reasons and was replaced by Ange Loosa.
+Zaleski was scheduled to face Mounir Lazzez on April 16, 2022, at UFC on ESPN 34.
+However, Zaleski dos Santos withdrew the week of the fight for personal reasons and was replaced by Ange Loosa.